There are many people who have never been on a camping trip because they are afraid that it takes too much effort.

 - Do you own or have access to a high-quality camping tent that is easy to put up by one person, will keep you dry, and will set everyone comfortably in your family or group?

-- Do you have a small stick lighter to ignite your camping stove?
+- Lighter to ignite your camping stove?

-- Do you have a large Coleman cooler for storing your food?
+- Large cooler for storing your food?